Home Majors Music

-Music Degree
+Music

 Students study music theory, composition, performance, history, and ear training through intensive individual and ensemble practice alongside academic coursework.
 Graduates typically pursue careers as performers, music educators, composers, recording engineers, music therapists, and arts administrators for orchestras, schools, and music organizations.
 Music graduates develop discipline, collaboration, and creative skills that are transferable across many careers.

-What Music Graduates Do
+What Music graduates do

 Your music degree opens doors to careers in education, performance, and production.
 As a secondary school teacher, your work is centered on pedagogy; you’ll spend your days running choir rehearsals, grading student performances, and communicating with parents.
 On the performance and creation path, you’ll likely start by building a portfolio.
 This could mean gigging with a band at local venues, playing weddings, or composing scores for student films.
 Over time, this freelance hustle can lead to more stable work, like a chair in an orchestra or a role as a music director for a theater company.